supanile/supanile/README.md

 ## :woman_technologist: About Me

-I'm a passionate student at KMITL, specializing in Applied Mathematics within the Faculty of Science.
-My goal is to become a proficient Full-Stack Developer, combining my mathematical background with a love for coding.
-Currently on a journey of learning and growth in the world of software development.
+I'm a recent graduate from KMITL with a degree in Applied Mathematics.
+I'm passionate about Full-Stack Development, combining my mathematical background with coding skills to create innovative solutions.
+I love exploring new technologies, writing clean code, and building applications that make a difference.

 </div>